Darragh Markey: Drogheda United

 On 29 November 2020, Markey signed for newly promoted Drogheda United ahead of the 2021 season.
 He made his debut in the opening game of the season, a 1–0 win at home to Waterford on 19 March 2021.
 His first goal for the club came on 8 May, opening the scoring in a 7–0 win away to Waterford at the RSC as the home side fielded their under-19 squad due to a COVID-19 outbreak in the first team squad.
 Markey scored the second goal in a 3-1 home victory against Finn Harps on 2 July, and netted again on the penultimate day of the season at home against Longford Town.
 He finished the season with 3 goals in 36 appearances in all competitions as his side finished in a respectable 7th place.
 On 10 December 2021, Markey signed a new contract with the club for the 2022 season.
 On 14 March 2022, he sustained a broken foot in a 2–0 defeat to Derry City at the Ryan McBride Brandywell Stadium on just his 5th appearance of the season, with the injury requiring surgery.
 Markey scored his first goal of the season on 29 July 2022 in a 5–1 win over Athlone Town in the FAI Cup.
 He had to wait until the final day of the season for his first league goal of the year, opening the scoring in a 2–0 win over relegated Finn Harps on 6 November 2022.
 Markey finished his second season at the club with 2 goals in 26 appearances in all competitions.
 On 9 December 2022 Markey signed a new deal with Drogheda for the 2023 season despite reported interest from Bohemians.
 On 10 February, he scored a brace against Athlone Town which saw Drogheda advance to the quarter finals of the Leinster Senior Cup.
 On 9 June, he scored the winning goal in injury time in a 2-1 league victory over his former club St. Patrick's Athletic.
 Markey played in 33 of Drogheda's 36 league games, as the club avoided relegation and climbed up to 7th place.
 On 10 December 2023, he signed a new contract with the club.
 On 10 November 2024, he was part of the stating 11 in the 2024 FAI Cup final as his side defeated Derry City 2–0 in the Aviva Stadium.
 On 13 November 2025, Drogheda confirmed that Markey would be departing at the end of his contract, despite efforts to extend his contract, having scored 13 goals in 179 appearances in his 5 seasons with the club.

+Derry City

+On 21 November 2025, Markey signed for League of Ireland Premier Division club Derry City on a two-year-contract.
+On 31 January 2026, Markey scored on his debut in a 1–0 win over Shamrock Rovers in the 2026 President of Ireland's Cup at Tallaght Stadium.